 ESTIMATED EXPENSE: $15-$45 USD per night

-Accommodation in Greece is pretty affordable.
-However, prices get steeper as you venture away from the mainland and head for popular islands like Mykonos, especially during on-season when tourism is booming.
+Accommodation costs in Greece is pretty affordable.
+However, prices get steeper as you venture away from the mainland and head for popular Greek islands like Mykonos, especially during high season when tourism is booming.
 There are amazing locations you will want to see, so it’s not that easy to decide where to stay in Greece.

 So, how much should you expect to pay for your accommodation in Greece?
 The cost will depend on what type of place you want to stay in.
 Shared dorms in hostels are a great option for backpackers and travelers on a budget.
 If you prefer to live more independently and with a bit more privacy, then you’re best off with an Airbnb.

 Hostels in Greece

 Hostels are undoubtedly the best way to keep your accommodation expenses low.
 There are an incredible amount of amazing hostels all over Greece.
 The average cost is around $15 USD per night, however, this can get even cheaper.
 Hostels are a perfect option for solo travelers looking to meet like-minded people.
 Lots of hostels run a variety of social activities, so you’ll be sure to find a lot of friends

 Greece has a nice variety of hostels, especially in the main cities like staying in Athens and Thessaloniki.
 Some offer just the bare basics, but many go out of their way to make you feel at home.

 The very best of the best are these three: